Complete characterization of $2$-near perfect numbers with exactly 2 prime factors: Future Work

 \subsection{Multi-Prime $2$-near Perfect Numbers}

 The smallest examples are shown in the table below:

-It appears that if $a$ is a $2$-near perfect number of the form $2^kp^mq^n$, then then one of the omitted divisors is always divisible by the largest prime factor raised to its highest possible power.
+It appears that if $n$ is a $2$-near perfect number of the form $2^kp^mq^s$, then one of the omitted divisors is always divisible by the largest prime factor raised to its highest possible power.
 For example, in 180 = $2^2 \cdot 3^2 \cdot 5$, one omitted divisor is 180 = $2^2 \cdot 3^2 \cdot 5$, containing the highest power of 5.
-An obvious direction for future work is to find and classify families of $2$-near perfect numbers with three distinct prime factors.
+A natural next step is to classify families of $2$-near perfect numbers with three distinct prime factors.

-\subsection{3-Near Perfect Numbers}
+\subsection{$3$-Near Perfect Numbers}

-The smallest 3-near perfect numbers are shown in the table below:
+The smallest $3$-near perfect numbers are shown in the table below:

-Many 3-near perfect numbers have multiple valid combinations of omitted divisors.
-These make it more difficult to see if there there are analogous families of 3-near perfect numbers as with $2$-near perfect numbers.
+Many $3$-near perfect numbers have multiple valid combinations of omitted divisors, making it more difficult to identify analogous families.